-Becoming a Road Warrior is not just a job, it’s a lifestyle of skilled welders.
+Becoming a road warrior is not just a job, it’s a lifestyle of skilled welders.
 There’s even a community of welders who live on traveling while working as a traveling welder.
-A lot of commercial projects are dependent on Road Warriors who are efficient welders.
+A lot of commercial projects are dependent on road warriors who are efficient welders.

-What Do Traveling Welders Do?
+What To Do Welders Do?

 Given the harsh conditions in which welding may be required, many traveling welders have extensive expertise and training with a range of travel and survival equipment.
-As needed, traveling welders may be required to work 45-50 hours a week and even in holidays or weekends.
+As needed, welders may be required to work 45-50 hours a week and even in holidays or weekends.

 Do Welders Travel a Lot?

 As entry-level welders, you’ll find major types of welder jobs locally where you won’t have to travel much.
 But on the other hand, travel further distances to other towns or countries, giving them the opportunity to visit new locations while having new welding experience.